joarreola/ETAMessages/README.md

     - Remove print lines.
     - Convert CloudAdapter to a Container View.
 Move in fetch and upload activity and labels.
+    - Take a userUUID: String parameter in fetchRecord() and deleteRecord().

   - Uploading.swift - New
   	Manage mobile mode behavior, with localUser and single packet